 I was one of the “guinea pigs” of Queen’s University of Belfast in 1985 when along with 5 others from the Class of 1985, I was awarded a scholarship to be the pioneer batch of Master of Science students in the newly minted Biotechnology programme.
 A lot the then state-of-the-art knowledge that I was imparted with have indeed been superseded over the last 20 odd years of intense research in this domain.
 However, the basics in genetics, I hope do not change[…]

-Since the pioneers of the Massive Open Online Courses (MOOC) movement have been the US universities, it is understandable for the World to expect some sort of leadership in this field from these pioneers.
-One thing that have been missing from most of these players is indeed a credible business model.
-Along the way, both Coursera and Udacity have introduced “premium” assessment model whereby the identity of the MOOC learner is verified (in Udacity’s case, it even have an online[…]
+Since the pioneers of the MOOC movement have been the US universities, it is understandable for the World to expect some sort of leadership in this field from these pioneers.
+One thing that have been missing from most of these players is indeed a credible business model, without which MOOCs may not be sustainable.

 This is the original article (unedited) on MOOC that was published in Focus Malaysia on June 08, 2013.
 It was written under the name of Plantcloner, the moniker used by Dr. YN Chow who had a column with Focus Malaysia for a stint.
 The published article’s title was, “What is going on in the revolutionary MOOC world”.
 A new learning phenomenon was born in early 2012.
 It is called Massive Open Online Course (MOOC).
 MOOC has revolutionized the learning world[…]